devlaam/Leucine/README.md

 # Leucine
 ![onJVM](https://github.com/devlaam/Leucine/actions/workflows/onJVM.yml/badge.svg?event=push)
 ![onJS](https://github.com/devlaam/Leucine/actions/workflows/onJS.yml/badge.svg?event=push)
 ![onNative](https://github.com/devlaam/Leucine/actions/workflows/onNative.yml/badge.svg?event=push)

 Leucine is a small cross platform actor framework without any dependencies.
-The idea is that is should provide just enough to be of good use, but nothing more.
+The idea is that it should provide just enough to be of good use, but nothing more.

 Above the results of the tests on different platforms.
 Note that tests on Native fail because of an "Error during tests".
-As soon it is clear why, this will be updated.
+As soon it [is clear why](https://github.com/com-lihaoyi/utest/issues/282), this will be updated.
 Leucine on Native just runs, within the current limitations of Native of course.

 ## Motivation
 The project is motivated by the recent [change of license](https://www.lightbend.com/akka/license-faq) of [Akka](https://akka.io) and the not so recent inactivity of the nice port of Akka to JavaScript: [Akka.JS](https://github.com/akka-js/akka.js).
-Please note O used Akka with much pleasure and it is very high quality.
+Please note that I used Akka with much pleasure and it is very high quality.
 It is also very large, probably I did not even use 10% of all its possibilities.
 What I however do need  is cross platform abilities and an open source license.
 If you are on the same page, maybe
 Leucine is useful for you as well.

-## Features
+## Basic features
-Leucine is typed actor system, where all letters to be received by an actor have to be derived from a base type, best defined in the companion object of the actor.
+Leucine is typed actor system, with the following properties:
+* Actors represent a single unit of computation within one thread.
+* Actors are named instances of classes defined by you and derived from one of the base types, depending on your needs.
+* Messages (letters) can be send between actors, or from the outside to each actor, to get work done.
+* Messages accepted by the actor are put into the mailbox and are processed in the order of arrival.
+* Messages send between two actors are guaranteed to keep their order.
+* Actors can be told to stop directly, or after the current mailbox is depleted.
+* Exceptions (and termination) generate callbacks wich you can handle separately from the main line of code, or ignore.
+* There is a monitor class which enables you to get insight in the inner working of your code for debugging or system supervision.
-It runs on JVM, JS and Native.
+* It runs on JVM, JS and Native, and isolates you from their differences in treading implementation.

 ### Getting started
 It could look something like this: